MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-PSSession.md

 Before using an alternate port, you must configure the WinRM listener on the remote computer to listen at that port.
-To configure the listener, type the following two commands at the Windows PowerShell prompt:
+To configure the listener, type the following two commands at the PowerShell prompt:

 `Remove-Item -Path WSMan:\Localhost\listener\listener* -Recurse`